 Ancient people, who worshipped false gods, used tattoos for religious purposes.
 God says he is a jealous God in Exodus 20:5.
 We are not to practice the way of the heathen when we worship Him (Deuteronomy 8:19).

-As far as body piercing goes, this practice is mentioned or alluded to in a few places in the Bible.
+As far as body piercing goes, this practice is in or alluded to in a few places in holy writ.
 Sometimes it is referred to as ear piercing.
 For example, the ear was pierced of a bought servant was performed to bear witness that the servant had chosen to serve, until death, his master (see Exodus 21 and Deuteronomy 15).
 This act was a testament of the servant's pledge of loyalty.
-Otherwise, the law stipulated that the servant could be freed at the end of seven years of service if he wished, with pay.
-If he went free he would have to leave his wife and children in servitude until they were redeemed.
-But if he chose to stay with his family and with his master, he must have his ear pierced to identify him as unredeemable.
+Otherwise, the law stipulated that the servant won their freedom at the end of seven years of service if he wished, with pay.
+If he went free, he would have to leave his wife and children in servitude until he redeemed them.
+However, if he chose to stay with his family and with his master, he must have his ear pierced to identify him as unredeemable.